 RPT-UPDATE 6-Japan, Australia clinch trade deal as US-Tokyo talks heat up

-(Repeats story published late Monday; no change to text)
+(Repeats to add dropped byline, no change to text)

 TOKYO, April 7 (Reuters) - Japan and Australia clinched a basic trade deal on Monday to cut import tariffs, as U.S. and Japanese officials stepped up efforts to reach a parallel agreement that would re-energise stalled talks on a broader regional pact.